How to Integrate Charity Auctions With External Ticketing Platforms

 6. Real-Time Updates and Flexibility

 Because ticket sales continue until the event begins, integrations should support ongoing imports or syncing.
 Organizers may need to add late registrants, fix guest name spellings, update table assignments, or remove cancelled attendees.
-Auction platforms must allow real-time changes without breaking guest lists.
+According to CharityAuctions.com event data, galas with integrated ticketing see 40-50% faster check-in lines and 25-30% higher mobile bidding adoption rates because guests arrive pre-registered and ready to participate immediately.

 For more flexibility, see update auction content in real time.